IMR Frequently Asked Questions

 What happens if I decide to cancel after having registered?

-Are IMR missions safe?
+Are IMANA missions safe?

 Should I bring medical supplies or donations of any kind?